wd60622/project_nav/README.md

 When specifying a location relative to the home directory, the alias name becomes a command to navigate to that directory.

+For instance, after running `add_project Desktop Desktop`, the command `Desktop` changes to the Desktop in the terminal.

 #### Current Directory

 ```zsh